Joshua: Current mainstream opinion

 The prevailing scholarly view is that the Book of Joshua is not a factual account of historical events.
 The apparent setting of Joshua is the 13th century BCE which was a time of widespread city-destruction, but with a few exceptions (Hazor, Lachish) the destroyed cities are not the ones the Bible associates with Joshua, and the ones it does associate with him show little or no sign of even being occupied at the time.
 Given its lack of historicity, Carolyn Pressler in her commentary for the Westminster Bible Companion series suggests that readers of Joshua should give priority to its theological message ("what passages teach about God") and be aware of what these would have meant to audiences in the seventh and sixth centuries BCE.
 Richard Nelson explained that the needs of the centralised monarchy favoured a single story of origins, combining old traditions of an exodus from Egypt, belief in a national god as "divine warrior," and explanations for ruined cities, social stratification and ethnic groups, and contemporary tribes.

 It has been argued that the Book of Joshua holds little historical value.
 The archaeological evidence shows that Jericho and Ai were not occupied in the Near Eastern Late Bronze Age, although recent excavations at Jericho have questioned this.
 The story of the conquest perhaps represents the nationalist propaganda of the eighth century BCE kings of Judah and their claims to the territory of the Kingdom of Israel, incorporated into an early form of Joshua written late in the reign of king Josiah (reigned 640–609 BCE).
 The book was probably revised and completed after the fall of Jerusalem to the Neo-Babylonian Empire in 586 BCE, and possibly after the return from the Babylonian exile in 538 BCE.

+Nadav Na'aman believes Joshua 10 might be a variant of a story found in 2 Samuel 5 and 1 Chronicles 14, in which David takes his army to confront the Philistines, where Yahweh smites the Philistines before David.
+Na'aman also points to similarities with the campaigns fought by Sennacherib in the same region in 701 BCE, where numerous fortified cities were captured and destroyed including Lachish, Libnah, Eglon (Tel' Eton), and Debir.
+Assyrian inscriptions also describe how the storm god Hadad wiped out fleeing armies of the kings of Urartu with rain and stones from heaven, while the enemy hid in "the recesses of the mountain".
+Comparatively, Sennacherib in his conquest accounts hangs the corpses of the chief Philistine rulers of Ekron on poles.